 EPA Response: The EPA disagrees that the WVDEP staff lack the necessary expertise to oversee a Class VI program.
 The UIC team in the WVDEP's Division of Water and Waste Management (DWWM) consists of staff with technical skills and policy expertise that the EPA has identified as relevant to evaluating Class VI permit applications, issuing permits, and overseeing geologic sequestration (GS) projects throughout their life span.
 The WVDEP has in-house institutional knowledge, expertise, and decades of experience in a variety of technical specialties, including geologic site characterization, modeling, well construction and testing, and finance.
 The WVDEP's staff competency is demonstrated via annual reviews with the EPA and minimum qualifications for education and professional experience.
 The eleven WVDEP Groundwater/UIC Program employees who will support the Class VI program include geologists, registered professional geologists, and individuals with well construction knowledge.
 To augment this expertise, the WVDEP entered into an MOA with the West Virginia Geological and Economic Survey (WVGES) to provide information and expertise on local geologic characteristics in relation to proposed UIC projects.
 The WVGES will consult on injection well permit applications.
-Further, the EPA evaluates the WVDEP on a number of performance factors, including the levels of technical knowledge and staffing required to oversee the highly technical UIC program.
-As part of its federal program grant oversight, the EPA regularly meets with the WVDEP to review the UIC program's commitments and milestones in various areas of the program's implementation.
+Further, the EPA evaluates the WVDEP on a number of performance factors, including the levels of technical knowledge and staffing required to oversee the highly technical UIC program, and the EPA is in regular communication with the WVDEP.
+The EPA helps answer questions from the WVDEP regarding various technical questions about their UIC program on a regular basis.
+Every year, the EPA conducts a mid-year and end-of-year evaluation of the program, including review of their inspection and enforcement activities, and the EPA holds a meeting with the WVDEP regarding the mid-year and end-of-year reviews.
+Lastly, as part of its federal program grant oversight, the EPA regularly meets with the WVDEP to review the UIC program's commitments and milestones in various areas of the program's implementation.
 Such reviews show that the WVDEP soundly operates its existing UIC program and regularly meets or exceeds its annual grant workplan commitments.